hadyhelal/Hacker-News-/README.md

 # Hacker-News-

-A SwiftUI Hacker News reader which fetch news from hacker news website API and show it with via WebView i used hacker news api
+A SwiftUI Hacker News reader which fetch news from hacker news website API.

 What i used in the app: